anna-hope/annas-website/content/_index.md

 ### Hi!

-I'm Anna Hope, a software developer and sometimes writer.
+I'm Anna Hope (she/her), a software developer and sometimes writer based in *<US/Central>*.

+I occasionally blog about software, technology, life, and other things.
+You can see my posts by clicking one of the links above.